History of the Eastern Orthodox Church: Byzantine period

+The Hagia Sophia in Constantinople (now Istanbul) was built by the Eastern Roman emperor Justinian the Great in 532–537.

 It was in the establishment of the Eastern Roman Empire by Emperor Constantine the Great that Christianity was legalized (Edict of Milan, 313).
-It was not until then, that systematic Roman persecution of Christians stopped, although it did resurface later, though temporarily, under Roman Paganism (Emperor Julian the Apostate).
-Christianity as Orthodox was not established as the State Religion in the Eastern part of the Roman Empire until Theodosius I convened The First Council of Constantinople (or the second ecumenical council) in 381.
-This council put an end to the Arianism controversy by establishing the Trinitarian doctrine.
+It was not until then that systematic Roman persecution of Christians stopped, although it did resurface later, though temporarily, under Roman paganism (Emperor Julian the Apostate).
+Christianity was not established as the state religion in the eastern part of the Roman Empire until Theodosius I convened the First Council of Constantinople (or the second ecumenical council) in 381.
+This council put an end to the Arian controversy by establishing the Trinitarian doctrine.

-Legalization included the calling of the Ecumenical Councils to resolve disputes and establish church dogma on which the entire church would agree.
-Thus defining what it means to be a Christian in a universal or broad sense of the word the Greek word for universal being katholikós or catholic.
-These councils being also the continuation of the church council tradition that predated legalization (see Synod).
+Legalization included the calling of the ecumenical councils to resolve disputes and establish church dogma on which the entire church would agree, thus defining what it means to be a Christian in a universal or broad sense of the word (the Greek word for universal being katholikós or catholic).
+According to the Orthodox Church, these councils were the continuation of church council tradition that predated legalization (see Synod).
 According to Joseph Raya, "Byzantine culture and Orthodoxy are one and the same.".

 In the 530s the second Church of the Holy Wisdom (Hagia Sophia) was built in Constantinople under emperor Justinian I, to become the center of the ecclesiastical community for the rulers of the Eastern Roman Empire or Byzantium.
 The first church had been destroyed during the Nika riots.

 Ecumenical councils

-These Pre Ecumenical councils include the Council of Jerusalem c.
+These pre-Ecumenical councils include the Council of Jerusalem c.
 50, Council of Rome (155), Second Council of Rome 193 AD, Council of Ephesus 193 AD, Council of Carthage (251), Council of Iconium 258 AD, Council of Antioch (264), Councils of Arabia 246–247 AD, Council of Elvira 306 AD, Council of Carthage (311), Synod of Neo-Caesarea c.314 AD Council of Ancyra 314 AD, Council of Arles (314).
 The first ecumenical council in part was a continuation of Trinitarian doctrinal issues addressed in pre-legalization of Christianity councils or synods (for examples see Synods of Antioch between 264–269AD and Synod of Elvira).
 As such, they constitute a permanent standard for an Orthodox understanding of the Trinity, the person or hypostasis of Christ, the incarnation.

 The tradition of councils within the church started with the apostolic council of Jerusalem, but this council is not numbered as an ecumenical council.
 It was convened to address the Abrahamic tradition of circumcision and its relation to converted Gentiles (Acts 15).
 Its decisions are accepted by all Christians, and later definitions of an ecumenical council to conform to this sole Biblical council.

-The First seven Ecumenical Councils were held between 325 (the First Council of Nicaea) and 787 (the Second Council of Nicaea), which the Orthodox recognize as the definitive interpretation of Christian dogma.
+The first seven Ecumenical Councils were held between 325 (the First Council of Nicaea) and 787 (the Second Council of Nicaea), which the Orthodox recognize as the definitive interpretation of Christian dogma.